UffizziCloud/docs/docs/references/compose-spec.md

 You must explicitly grant access to configuration files per service using the `configs` element within the service definition.
 Configs are optional for Uffizzi Compose files.

 ## Secrets
-Secrets provide a mechanism for securing and sharing environment variables across all previews in a project.
+Secrets provide a mechanism supplying sensitive environment varialbes (such as passwords, secret keys, access tokens, etc.) to your application services.
 The environment variables are defined as name/value pairs and are injected at runtime.
 Secrets can only be added from the Uffizzi Dashboard (UI).
 Once added, they cannot be viewed or edited.
 To update a secret, you should delete the old secret and create a new one.

 > **Note**: You will receive an error in the Uffizzi Dashboard if secrets have not been added in the UI but they are referenced in your compose file.